gskorokhod/recipe-ingredient-parser/README.md

 ## Provenance
-Inspired by the original work of Erica Greene and Adam McCaig: [link](https://github.com/nytimes/ingredient-phrase-tagger) (released under the Apache 2.0 license)
+Inspired by the original work of Erica Greene and Adam McCaig: [link](https://github.com/nytimes/ingredient-phrase-tagger) (released under the Apache 2.0 license).
-The original approach of using CRF to parse recipes is described [here](https://archive.nytimes.com/open.blogs.nytimes.com/2016/04/27/structured-ingredients-data-tagging/)
+The original approach of using CRF to parse recipes is described [here](https://archive.nytimes.com/open.blogs.nytimes.com/2016/04/27/structured-ingredients-data-tagging/).

 All code in this repository, unless stated otherwise, is my own original work.

 The dataset is based on the original NYT dataset from the above repository, but modified to include a broader range of measurement units
-(such as common metric system units)
+(such as common metric system units).

 ## Authorship
 Written by Georgii Skorokhod